Po' Folks (Bill Anderson song)

 "Po' Folks" is a song written and recorded by American country singer-songwriter Bill Anderson.
 It was released as a single in June 1961 via Decca Records and became a major hit.

 Background and release

-"Po' Folks" was recorded on April 24, 1961 at the Bradley Studio, located in Nashville, Tennessee.
+"Po' Folks" was recorded on April 24, 1961 at the Bradley Studios, located in Nashville, Tennessee.
 Three additional tracks were recorded in the same sessions, including the song's B-side, "Goodbye Cruel World."
 The recording session featured The Nashville A-Team of musicians, including Floyd Cramer, Buddy Harman and Grady Martin.
 The sessions were produced by Owen Bradley, who would serve as Anderson's producer through most of years with Decca Records.

 Release and chart performance

 "Po' Folks" was released as a single by Decca Records in June 1960.
 It spent a total of 14 weeks on the Billboard Hot Country and Western Sides chart before reaching number nine in February 1960.
 It was Anderson's second top ten hit as a recording artist.
 His first was his previous single release "Walk Out Backwards."
 The song was not issued on a proper album following its release.
 However, it was later released on his 1962 compilation entitled Bill Anderson Sings Country Heart Songs.
 The album featured his biggest hits for the first several years of his recording career.